Logo of Restaurant Waste Disposal

 Search providers near you

-Top Grease Trap Cleaning in Ames, Iowa Ranked
+Top Grease Trap Cleaning Companies in Ames, Iowa Ranked

 For any restaurant or food service establishment (FSE) in Ames, managing fats, oils, and grease (FOG) is a critical operational and regulatory responsibility.
 The City of Ames enforces a strict FOG Control Program designed to protect the municipal sewer system from blockages and costly overflows.
 Compliance hinges on proper grease interceptor maintenance, including mandatory annual professional inspections and regular cleaning by certified haulers.
 Failure to adhere can result in significant fines or even operational shutdowns.
 This guide outlines the local requirements, best practices, and cost considerations for effective grease trap and interceptor maintenance in Ames.